top of page

 A freediver floats upward in clear blue water, silhouetted against bright sunlight above, evoking a sense of freedom and tranquility - Plunge Waterwear Dive suit Diveskin dive skin UPF 50+

-Founded by world-record holder Alexey Molchanov, the Molchanovs system is athlete-driven and skill-focused, blending modern science with freediving tradition.
+Founded by world-record holder Alexey Molchanov, the Molchanovs system is athlete-driven and skill-focused.
+It blends modern science with freediving tradition.

 Course Levels

-• Wave 1: Covers fundamental techniques and diving up to 20 meters (66 feet).
+• Wave 1: Covers fundamental techniques and skills needed to dive up to 20 meters (66 feet).

 Requirements

-• Wave 2: Completion of Wave 1 or equivalent experience.
+• Wave 2: Completion of Wave 1 or equivalent experience is necessary.

-• Wave 3: Completion of Wave 2 and significant freediving practice.
+• Wave 3: Requires completion of Wave 2 and significant freediving practice.

 Average Cost